werf/werf/docs/_includes/reference/cli/werf_export.md

 one image in the werf config);
 - %image_content_based_tag% to use a content-based tag.
 All meta-information related to werf is removed from the exported images, and then images are
-completely under the user&#39;s responsibility
+completely under the user's responsibility

 {{ header }} Syntax